sagrawalx/tallybot/README.md

 * The name you choose here will be used only to invoke the bot.
 I named it `TallyBot` for consistency, but you can name it whatever you like.
 * The email address can also be set to whatever you like.
 I used `tally-bot@...`.

-Download it's `zuliprc` file.
-The file can live anywhere you like; for the purposes of these instructions, I will assume that it lives in `~/downloads/`.
+Download the bot's `zuliprc` file.
+The file can live anywhere you like, but for the purposes of these instructions, I will assume that it lives in `~/downloads/`.

 ## Start Bot